 Travel time buffer

 Set a 'Travel time' buffer in Settings → Rules to add extra time between mobile appointments to account for travel.
+This is automatically factored in when the dashboard shows available reschedule slots.

 👥Clients